martinResearch/PySparseLP/readme.md

 #TODO

 * add more examples
-	* sparse inverse covariance matrix (see [])
+	* sparse inverse covariance matrix (see [1])
-	* L1 SVM
+	* L1 SVM (see [1])
 	* examples from the paper using LP for image processing ?

-* document the active set *hack* for the chambole pock method.
+* document the active-set *hack* for the chambole pock method.

 * ceate a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve yt providing the problem solution to the solvr to compute error curves.

+* implemente method [4]

 ## References

-[1] *Sparse Linear Programming via Primal and Dual Augmented Coordinate Descent* Ian En-Hsu Yen,  Kai Zhong,  Cho-Jui Hsieh, Pradeep K Ravikumar, Inderjit S Dhillon, NIPS 2015
+[1] Ian En-Hsu Yen,  Kai Zhong,  Cho-Jui Hsieh, Pradeep K Ravikumar, Inderjit S Dhillon *Sparse Linear Programming via Primal and Dual Augmented Coordinate Descent*, NIPS 2015

-[2] *Diagonal preconditioning for first order primal-dual algorithms in convex optimization* T. Pock and A.Chambolle ICCV 2011
+[2] T. Pock and A.Chambolle *Diagonal preconditioning for first order primal-dual algorithms in convex optimization*  ICCV 2011

-[3] *Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers* Stephen Boyd Foundations and Trends in Machine Learning 2010
+[3]  Stephen Boyd *Distributed Optimization and Statistical Learning via the Alternating Direction Method of Multipliers*  Foundations and Trends in Machine Learning 2010

+[4] Yu G Evtushenko, A I Golikov, and N Mollaverdy. *Augmented Lagrangian method for large-scale linear programming problems*  2005.

+[5] *A linear framework for region-based image segmentation and inpainting involving curvature penalization*